 People describe themselves in a lot of ways; the ACS has more limited options.
 (As The 19th has previously covered, the Census Bureau only just started explicitly gathering data on LGBTQ+ individuals.)
 To ensure accurate weighting, certain demographic questions in polls must mirror the ACS exactly.
 That means the phrasing for several questions on our survey deviated from our editorial guidelines around language, which were created to promote clarity as well as equity.

 When respondents were asked how they identify their gender, they were given only three options: male, female or “not listed/non-conforming.”
+We have used the term “nonbinary” in our reporting to refer to the population that identified as “not listed/non-conforming,” consistent with the recommendation of the Trans Journalist Association.
 A followup question asked respondents whether they identified as transgender, but we weren’t able to provide more expansive gender options to explicitly collect more granular data on nonbinary individuals.